Haddow Et Al 2014 Continuity of Operation Plans

 Care of the Critically Ill and Injured During Pandemics and Disasters: CHEST Consensus Statement

-Pritish K. Tosh, MD, Henry Feldman, MD, Michael D. Christian, MD, FRCPC, FCCP, Asha V. Devereaux, MD, MPH, FCCP, Niranjan Kissoon, MBBS, FRCPC, Jeffrey R. Dichter, MD, corresponding author and on behalf of the Task Force for Mass Critical Care
+Pritish K. Tosh, MD, Henry Feldman, MD, Michael D. Christian, MD, FRCPC, FCCP, Asha V. Devereaux, MD, MPH, FCCP, Niranjan Kissoon, MBBS, FRCPC, Jeffrey R. Dichter, MD, and on behalf of the Task Force for Mass Critical Care

 Abstract